wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/upgrading-template.rst

 --------

 Sometimes, when we break something heavily, we create a version.
-That's is required for our users, so they can use old releases to create projects as they used to be a long time ago.
+That is required for our users, so they can use old releases to create projects as they used to be a long time ago.

 However, we do not officially support older versions.